manish496/manish496/README.md

 ## My Projects
 <a href="https://horosscope.vercel.app/"/>Horoscope</a>
-TThis web application, built with React, HTML, and CSS, allows users to input astrological information and receive a personalized horoscope presented as a PNG image.
+This web application, built with React, HTML, and CSS, allows users to input astrological information and receive a personalized horoscope presented as a PNG image.
 The project involved developing a forms to handle user inputs, process data, and dynamically render information, showcasing proficiency in modern web data representation."

 ## 💼 Technical Skills